 Council recently made a decision about the voting system we will be using for the 2019 Local Elections.
 There are two voting systems available to us in New Zealand - First Past the Post (FPP) and Single Transferable Vote (STV).
-Council has resolved to remain with FPP.
-Our community can challenge this decision by demanding a poll.
-There are criteria around this 'challenge' process.
+Council has resolved to remain with FPP - a decision that went unchallenged by our community.

 What is First Past the Post (FPP)?